 This tool is useful for extracting non-conforming data.
 There is no limit to the number of records or fields that can be transposed.

-- In Key Fields, select the field(s), or column(s), to pivot the table around.
+- Key Columns: Select the columns (fields) to pivot the table around.
 This name remains on the Horizontal axis, with its value replicated vertically for each data field selected.

 - Data Columns: Select all the columns to carry through the analysis.

 - Use Select All to check all of the options, or Deselect All to clear all selections.